 Health Requirements for Entering Students

 The State of California and Santa Clara County require all students to fulfill a number of health requirements before they can enter school.
-Health Requirements explains these requirements for:
+Please see the Health Requirements page for more information.

-The District Nurse or other professionals conduct screenings at school sites.
+The District Nurse and other professionals conduct screenings at school sites.

 - Vision (grades K, 2, 5, 8, Young Fives, and Special Education initial and triennial evaluations)